BuhleDamane/buhle-web-dev-portfolio/README.md

 **Live Demo:** [gregarious-sopapillas-88dcb9.netlify.app](https://gregarious-sopapillas-88dcb9.netlify.app/)
 **Tech Stack:** React, Firebase, Data Visualization

 **The story:** Most people don't know much about investments and savings.
-And when they do finally decide to do something about it, the tools are scattered everywhere — budget in one app, investments in another, tax somewhere else.
+And when they do finally decide to do something about it, the tools are scattered everywhere, budget in one app, investments in another, tax somewhere else.
 I wanted to build an all-in-one system where you can do it all in one place.

 **Key features:** Financial education modules, income/expense tracking, savings goals, investment portfolio tracking, budget planner, tax calculator, data visualization, encrypted storage.